gianniocchipinti/FZBuilder/README.md

 # Hashtag #fzbuilder

+# The author of this software assumes no responsibility for both the use that will be made of the software, and for any damage caused to your Flipper.

 ```
 This software is intended for the Flipper Zero community.
 Every idea or possible implementation can be communicated to the email: fzbuilder@gianniocchipinti.net